coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_streaming_apache_kafka.md

 ### 3. Flexible Message Size Configuration

 By default, Amazon MSK sets a maximum message size of 1 MB, consistent with common Kafka configurations.
 However, users can adjust this limit if their applications require larger messages, making it suitable for use cases involving large data sets per message.

+## Access Control and Security

+Amazon MSK offers a granular permissions model using Apache Kafka’s Access Control Lists (ACLs).
+This system specifies which applications can read from or write to particular topics, providing a secure and precise mechanism for access control.
+Access control settings follow this format:

+- **Principal P is [Allowed/Denied] Operation O From Host H on any Resource R matching ResourcePattern RP**